To print: Select File and then Print from your browser's menu

 “What should my blood glucose levels be?”

-The American Association of Clinical Endocrinologists (AACE) recommends a fasting blood glucose level of below 110 mg/dl, a level of less than 140 mg/dl two hours after you’ve taken the first bite of a meal, and an HbA1c of less than 6.5%.
+The American Association of Clinical Endocrinologists (AACE) recommends a fasting blood glucose level of below 110 mg/dl, a level of less than 140 mg/dl two hours after you’ve taken the first bite of a meal, and an HbA1c of 6.5% or less.
 Individual blood glucose readings show what your level is at the time you check, while an HbA1c test shows your average blood glucose levels over a period of about three months.

 “Will I need to take medicine?”